 My Thoughts: Normally, I am not a big fan of sandwiches.
 I tend to find myself getting bored of the taste and flavors as I eat more.
 However, the Spicy Chicken Sandwich gave a few kicks of flavor that I did not expect.
 One of the best qualities of this dish is how crunchy the chicken is.
 With every bite that you take, you can feel your teeth sink into the different layers of the chicken.
 Your mouth registers the sweetness of the coleslaw and the kick of the Korean peppers.
 Fair warning, the bun is a bit thin so as you eat, it may just tear.
 This is definitely a messier meal so I would not recommend eating while studying.

 Beef Noodle Soup

 A soup that is made of braised beef and beef broth mixed with vegetables and noodles.

 My Thoughts: I tend to have pretty low expectations when it comes to restaurant execution of beef noodle soups.
 It takes a lot of work, care, and hours to make the broth and the beef.
 I have had this dish twice now at Teahaus and I was pleasantly surprised both times.
 Similar to the braised pork, the meat was so freaking soft.
 Words can’t describe just how easy it was to eat the meat with the noodles.
 With barely a chomp, it naturally gives way and breaks apart in your mouth.
 The broth was also extremely savory.
 It is more on the thick and heavier side when it comes to meal options here, but it provides a very cozy aftertaste and feels.
-You can tell how much time they go into preparation, as the broth contain hints of flavors from all the vegetables that are used.
+You can tell how much time they go into preparation, as both contain hints of flavors from all the vegetables that are used.